ea7kir/q100paserver/README.md

 # Q-100 PA Server
 Monitors Pre-Amplifier and Power Amplier temperatures, and the Enclosure and PA fans speeds.
-The readings are sent back whenever the q100transmitter client is connected.
+Data is returned to q100transmitter when connected.
+### REQUIRES Raspberry PI OS Lite (64-BIT) - the Bookworm Lite version

 ## Hardware
 - Raspberry Pi 4B with 4GB RAM (minimum)